UPPMAX/programming_formalisms/docs/deployment/deploy.md

         source usertest/Scripts/activate
         ```

     - Note the ``(usertest)`` in the beginning of the prompt!
+Could be together with the conda ``(base)`` environment as well.
+    - Check versions

     ```console
-    which python        #must point to the python belonging to the virtual environment python -V            # note this version
-    which pip        #must point to the pip belonging to the virtual environment
+    which python     # must point to the python belonging to the virtual environment python -V        # note this version (same as you started the virtual environment from) which pip        # must point to the pip belonging to the virtual environment
     ```

     - Check it is empty with the command ``pip list``